Bachelor’s Degree in Liberal Arts

-The program develops characteristics that employers value highly including flexibility, competance, and confidence in analytical and communication skills.
+The program develops characteristics that employers value highly including flexibility, competence, and confidence in analytical and communication skills.

-The BALA requires 120 semester hours of coursework, including 30 hours for the major in Liberal Arts.
-You may transfer up to 60 semester hours into the degree.
+The BALA requires 120 semester hours of coursework, including 30 hours for the major in Liberal Arts or 60 hours for the major in Interdiscplinary Studies.
+You may transfer up to 60 semester hours into the BALA degree.